 The Tennessee College of Applied Technology Hartsville (TCAT Hartsville) is a public, post-secondary educational Tennessee Board of Regents institution, dedicated to workFORCE development.
 TCAT Hartsville is committed to providing opportunities for Tennessee adults to expand career horizons through quality technical education and to provide needs-centered training and qualified entry-level personnel for area business and industry.
-TCAT Hartsville maximizes access through openentry, individually paced instruction and placement support while keeping pace with rapid technological change in demand occupations through continual upgrades of curriculum and equipment.
+TCAT Hartsville maximizes access through openentry, beginning students on an individual level and measuring pace and progress with the programs curriculum, and providing placement support while keeping pace with rapid technological change in demand occupations through continual upgrades of curriculum and equipment.